Floy Joy (album)

-Floy Joy is the twenty-fifth studio album released by The Supremes on the Motown label.
-This was the only Supremes album solely produced and arranged by Smokey Robinson and included the U.S. top 20 hit, "Floy Joy" and the U.S. top 40 hit, "Automatically Sunshine", both of which were top 10 hits in the U.K. Although Lynda Laurence appears on the cover of the LP, all vocals are that of Cindy Birdsong.
+Floy Joy is the twenty-fifth album released by the Supremes on the Motown label.
+This was the only Supremes album solely produced and arranged by Smokey Robinson and included the Top 20 hit, "Floy Joy" and the Top 40 hit, "Automatically Sunshine", both of which were Top 10 hits in the UK.
+Although Lynda Laurence appears on the cover of the LP, all vocals are that of Cindy Birdsong.